-Welcome Claire Jaycock, our new Creative Director
+Meet Claire Jaycock, our brave and curious Creative Director

 Solving interesting problems

-I think that is what attracts me to Octave.
+That is what attracts me to Octave.
 Solving interesting problems in the best possible way is at the heart of what Octave does.
 My journey towards joining this talented team has taken me around the world.
 I’ve worked in all kinds of studios and have designed for all types of industries.
 Most recently I led a team of digital app and product designers as Creative Director at the Bank of New Zealand.

 How to be authentically me